felipessalvatore/bovespa2csv/README.md

 ## Introduction

-This library was created to parse the txt files from [BM&FBOVESPA/B3 site](http://www.bmfbovespa.com.br/pt_br/servicos/market-data/historico/mercado-a-vista/series-historicas/) to a **csv file** or to an **excel file**.
+This library was created to parse the txt files from [BM&FBOVESPA/B3 site](http://www.bmfbovespa.com.br/pt_br/servicos/market-data/historico/mercado-a-vista/series-historicas/) to a **csv file** or to an **xlsx file**.

 ### Install